cotes2020/jekyll-theme-chirpy/_posts/01AWS/SecurityTools/2020-07-18-overallsecurity.md

    - Use Amazon GuardDuty to continuously monitor for malicious or unauthorized behavior
    - Send events to targets like an AWS Lambda function, Amazon SNS, or other targets for alerts and notifications

-6. <font color=red> monitoring billing in your AWS account </font>
+6. <font color=red> monitoring billing in the AWS account </font>
-   - Use detailed billing to monitor your monthly usage regularly
+   - Use detailed billing to monitor the monthly usage regularly
    - Use consolidated billing for multiple accounts